Smithfield (NSW)

 Table Chart PROFILE FAQ

-Smithfield is characterized by a predominantly suburban housing profile
+Smithfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Smithfield's dwelling structure, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings such as semi-detached homes, apartments, and 'other' types.
-Home ownership in Smithfield stood at 28.4%, with 27.1% of dwellings mortgaged and 44.5% rented.
-The median monthly mortgage repayment was $2,167, while the median weekly rent was $400.
-Nationally, Smithfield's mortgage repayments were significantly higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+Smithfield's dwelling structures, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Smithfield was at 28.4%, aligning with the Sydney metro figure, while mortgaged dwellings were at 27.1% and rented ones at 44.5%.
+The median monthly mortgage repayment in Smithfield was $2,167, lower than Sydney metro's average of $2,427.
+The median weekly rent in Smithfield was $400, compared to Sydney metro's $470.
+Nationally, Smithfield's mortgage repayments were higher at $2,167 against the Australian average of $1,863, while rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing